Discrete stress-energy tensor in the loop O(n) model: Introduction

+\begin{remark} Though~$\Ce$ should not depend on the sequence of domains~$(\Omega_k)_{k\geq 1}$, this has not been shown in the full generality so far.
+This will follow once all thermodynamic limits are shown to be the same.
+This is known only in the region~$n\geq 1, x \leq 1/\sqrt{n}$~\cite{GlaMan23} that covers a part~$n\in [1,2],x=x_c(n)$ of the critical curve (here also the Russo--Seymour--Welsh estimates have been established~\cite{DumGlaPel21}).
+In the current work, we compute~$\Ce$ exactly for the critical Ising model ($n=1,x=1/\sqrt{3}$). \end{remark}

 \begin{remark} In our definition of the loop~$O(n)$ model on a deformed lattice we keep the loop-weight equal to~$n$ and change only the edge-weight~$x$.
-Note that this is consistent with standard considerations of the loop~$O(n)$ model on the cylinder, e.g. see~\cite{Ca_LogCFT, CardyLesHouches}.
+Note that this is consistent with standard considerations of the loop~$O(n)$ model on the cylinder, e.g. see~\cite{Car13, Car96}.
 It is probably necessary to deform the loop-weight to understand better the relation with the Coulomb gas following the idea of Nienhuis~\cite{Nie82} of describing the full weight of a configuration as product of local weights.
-This is another interesting question and we do not address it here.
-We note that in this case the derivative of the partition function will get an additional term corresponding to varying the loop-weight.
-This term is closely related to the height function. \end{remark}
+In this case the derivative of the partition function will get an additional term corresponding to varying the loop-weight.
+We do not pursue this direction here. \end{remark}

-The real-valued observables~$\Te^\b$, $\Tm^\b$ describe the respond of (the partition function of) the loop $O(n)$ model in a given discrete domain to an infinitesimal change of the discrete complex structure.
-We construct a complex-valued observable~$\Tgeom^\b$ which projections on certain directions are given by~$\Te^\b$ and~$\Tm^\b$.
+The real-valued observable~$\Te$ describes the respond of (the partition function of) the loop $O(n)$ model in a given discrete domain to an infinitesimal change of the discrete complex structure.
+We construct a complex-valued observables~$\Tgeom^\b$ which projections are given by~$\Te^\b$.
 In field theories the corresponding operator is called the stress-energy tensor.
-Hence, we refer to the observables~$\Te^\b$, $\Tm^\b$ as a discrete stress-energy tensor.
-According to the conformal field theory, the stress-energy tensor has the Schwarzian conformal covariance:
+Hence, we refer to the observables~$\Te^\b$ as a discrete stress-energy tensor.
+Although one could add any null-field without affecting the OPEs in the limit stated below, the definition given above has two benefits: clear geometrical interpretation and local relations stated in the following proposition.
+These relations can be viewed as a part of s-holomorphicity (or propagation) equations that imply the Cauchy-Riemann relations, see Section~\ref{sub:fermion}.

+\begin{proposition} Let~$a$, $b$, $c$, $d$, $e$, $f$ be the edges of a hexagon of~$\Omega$ (listed in the counter-clockwise order).
+Then the following holds: